jclark/satpulse/README.md

 ## What hardware to get

 There are very few inexpensive NICs that support PPS input.
-At the time of writing (2023Q2), the best options are:
+At the time of writing (2023Q3), the best options are:

-- the Intel i210, specifically the i210-T1 card; this can be used with any PC
+- the Intel i210, specifically the i210-T1 card; this can be used with any PC;
-- Raspberry PI Compute Module 4 (CM4), combined with the official CM4 IO board
+- Raspberry Pi Compute Module 4 (CM4), combined with the official CM4 IO board

-There are plenty of suitable GPS receivers.
-I recommend getting a U-blox receiver.
+For more information (including suitable GPS receivers)

+- for the i210 and other PC-based options, see my [pc-ptp-ntp-guide](https://github.com/jclark/pc-ptp-ntp-guide) project
-More information specifically for the CM4 option (including suitable GPS receivers) is available in my [rpi-cm4-ptp-guide](https://github.com/jclark/rpi-cm4-ptp-guide) project.
+- for the CM4 option, see my [rpi-cm4-ptp-guide](https://github.com/jclark/rpi-cm4-ptp-guide) project

+When choosing a GPS receiver for use with gps4ptp, I recommend using a u-blox receiver.

 For PTP to work well, clients need to have NICs with PTP hardware timestamping support.
 This is a common feature of modern NICs.
 The PTP features also need to be supported by the driver.
 Intel NICs generally have PTP hardware timestamping with Linux driver support.